doowttam/game-off-2012/README.md

 How to Play
 ------------------

+The stream moves from the top left and wraps onto each line.
 Black circles represent bugs you needed to fix.
 The stream is made up of a random pattern, by looking at the pattern you can infer what the black circle should be.

 **To fix a bug:**